margmidlun/AfterEffects/README.md

 #### Námsefni

+- Compositions
-- Compositing layers
+- Timeline keyframes and layers
-- Animation á tímalínu, animate an Illustrator logo
+- Animation á tímalínu
-- Add Effects to a layer, video blöndun
+- Add Effects to a layer
 - Add mask to a layer
 - Customize text
 - Put text in motion